ToastedOven/MoistureUpset/README.md

 None, we are perfect coders :)

-Rex's r makes the nyan cat noise if nyan cat is enabled
+Rex's r makes the nyan cat noise if nyan cat is enabled (I swear we will get to this eventually)

 # Compatibility

-In general this mod should work with other mods, however here is a list you might be interested in.
+~~In general this mod should work with other mods, however here is a list you might be interested in.~~

-Lemurian(Tymmey), PlayableTemplar(rob), PlayableGrovetender(rob), PlayableMithrix(CDClarke){side note this mod is already buggy on it's own}, PlayableScavenger(RyanPallesen){same as mithrix}, Direseeker(rob), ChipTheBeetle(SleeperHavel)
+~~Lemurian(Tymmey), PlayableTemplar(rob), PlayableGrovetender(rob), PlayableMithrix(CDClarke){side note this mod is already buggy on it's own}, PlayableScavenger(RyanPallesen){same as mithrix}, Direseeker(rob), ChipTheBeetle(SleeperHavel)~~ Gone for now, when mods get updated will add back in maybe

 # Changelog

+ 1.5.0: Fixed a couple of long lasting issues, added compatibility with survivors of the void and the new risk of options.
+As a result, we now have a bepinex config like most normal people, however you can still find the settings in game if that's your thing.

+ 1.4.1: Fixed issue where Imposters weren't loading correctly.
+Fixed an unintentional spoiler

+ 1.4.0: Updated to have compatibility with the new patch.

+ 1.3.4: Fixed issue with a few more effects causing errors, you should also get like maybe 1/10th of a frame per second back because it's more optimized now.
+I know all these small patches might get a tad annoying, but I feel in our case it's better to fix stuff as soon as it gets reported rather than gathering them all up and fixing it a week later.

+ 1.3.3: Fixed issue with Alex Jones sfx being carried over to other stuff.
+I probably need to take a look at all the hacky solutions I used and fix more of them.

+ 1.3.1: Fixed issue with artifact of command and breaking other mods using EnigmaticThunder's unlockable system.

+ 1.3.0: Added compatibility for the new update!
+Not much else to note here but do know that we are still working on stuff.
+We acknowledge that some enemies are now incomplete but we will get to them soonTM.

  1.2.1: Fixed a few bugs with sounds still playing when turned off.